somedieyoungcry/somedieyoungcry/README.md

     <img src="https://i.pinimg.com/originals/eb/45/c3/eb45c358a092b977d1768e32cac0d625.gif" width="200" />
     <h1 align="center">Hi There 👋, I'm Juan (Cry)</h1>
     <h3 align="center">I'm a student of Engineering in Intelligent Systems at UAEMex.
-    I have many skills on DataBases & Front-End.
+    I have many skills on Data Analyst n Front-end.
-    I am currently in the process of becoming a Front-End developer, and also learning more about Databases.</h3>
+    I'm currently in the process of becoming a Data Analyst developer, and also learning more about Front-end tools.</h3>
 </div>

 <div id="badges" align="center">